Form Four / Journey: 7th and 8th grades

 Laura Grizzard (Pre-Algebra, Algebra)

 Laura joined the faculty in 2016 and has a Bachelor of Science Degree in Mathematics from George Mason University.
 She taught at elementary and middle school levels for 12 years at a local Christian school in several subject areas, including math, science, language arts, and art.
 She also directed the handbell choir.
-Laura most recently has been homeschooling one of her children.

 Laura believes that Christian education is one of the most valuable resources -- that teaching and learning in a Christ-centered atmosphere provides an opportunity to unite our faith in the Creator with learning about Creation.
 She loves helping her students see God's divine order in nature, helping them appreciate the way everything in our world works together.
 In her spare time, Laura enjoys sewing, both machine and needle crafts, ringing in her church's handbell choir, and participating in a variety of outdoor activities like tennis, bike-riding, and hiking.
-She and her husband, Jack, have three teenage children.
+She and her husband, Jack, have three children.

 Anissa Tyler joined the faculty of Lorien Wood in 2018 after a year of substitute teaching in nearly all the Forms.
 Anissa graduated from the University of Nebraska in 1999 with dual degrees in Mathematics and Secondary Education.
 After three years of teaching math at a public high school, Anissa spent the next 15 years as a freelance teacher, tutor, stay at home mom, and homeschool teacher.
 She has experience teaching ages 2 to 93 and enjoys almost every topic under the sun, except cooking.